Carl Tourenne

-Carl Tourenne (born 10 June 1972) is a French former professional association football defensive midfielder, who last played for Championnat de France amateur Group C side Chamois Niortais.
-From March 2016 to May 2016, he was interim manager of the same club alongside Jean-Philippe Faure.
+Carl Tourenne (born 10 June 1972) is a French former professional footballer who played as a defensive midfielder.

+Career

 In the 2001–02 season, Tourenne played two matches in the UEFA Cup with Troyes.
 He re-signed for his first club, Chamois Niortais, on 29 July 2009.

 Tourenne retired from football at the end of the 2010–11 season at the age of 39, having played 548 league matches in his career.

+From March 2016 to May 2016, he was interim manager of Chamois Niortais, playing in the Championnat de France amateur Group C side, alongside Jean-Philippe Faure.